SuperCh-SE-NCSU/ProjectScraping/README.md

 ### Future Work
 1. Achieve full functionality in version 2.

+In more detail, we could make out website having more functionalities.Apart from subscription,It will show the car information crawled from craigslist and Kbb right after you click the submit button.

+It will show people's browsing history, just like amazon.

 2. A server is needed to long-time service.

+Our initial attempt to deploy our application to Heroku failed since craigslist blocks Heroku's IPs.
+For long-time service, we need a online server instead of a VCL machine.

-3. The information sending to users could be beautified into a table, with pictures.
+3. The information sended to users could be beautified into a table, with pictures.

+It will include one car'picture in the car information that is displayed on our web or sent to perple's emails.
+The whole thing could be put into a table, making it look like a beautiful post.

 ### Reference
 1.Shaw, Zed A. "Learn Python the hard way."
 (2010).<br/>